Toward discovering the excited $\Omega$ baryons through nonleptonic weak decays of $\Omega_c$: Numerical results and discussion

 Then we consider the weak decay rate of $\Omega_c$ into the other $1P$-wave state $ \Omega (1^2P_{1/2^-}) $ by emitting a $\pi^+$ meson.
 The mass of $\Omega (1^2P_{1/2^-})$ is predicted to be $\sim 1950$ MeV within the Lattice QCD~\cite{Engel:2013ig} and the relativized quark models~\cite{Capstick:1985xss,Faustov:2015eba}.
 Experimentally, there seems to be a weak enhancement around 1950 MeV in the $\Xi \bar{K}$ invariant mass distributions from the Belle observations~\cite{Belle:2021gtf,Belle:2018mqs}, which may be a hint of $\Omega (1^2P_{1/2^-})$.
-Hence, in the calculations the mass of $\Omega (1^2P_{1/2^-})$ is taken to be 1950 MeV.
-The branching fraction can reach up to
+Hence, in the calculations the mass of $\Omega (1^2P_{1/2^-})$ is taken to be 1957 MeV.
+If adopting the RPF or MHPF, the branching fraction is predicted to be